 Lawsuit brought by the League of Women Voters of Kansas, Loud Light, Kansas Appleseed and Topeka Independent Resource Center challenging the passage of two voter suppression laws, House Bill 2183 and House Bill 2332.
 The case claims that the laws — which criminalize individuals for giving voter assistance, limit ballot collection, restrict advocacy organizations from helping voters, impose a signature verification requirement and more — violate the Kansas Constitution by unduly burdening Kansans’ right to vote.
+In March 2022, the plaintiffs voluntarily dismissed their claims against H.B.
+2332.
 The district court denied the plaintiffs’ motion for a partial temporary injunction, which sought to prohibit the enforcement of the provision that criminalizes the action of “knowingly misrepresenting” oneself as an elections official or engaging in election-related activity that “gives the appearance” of being an election official.
 The plaintiffs appealed the denial to the Kansas Court of Appeals, which affirmed the district court’s decision and dismissed the plaintiffs’ appeal regarding the false representation provisions of H.B.
 2183 for lack of standing.
 On July 15, the plaintiffs appealed the Kansas Court of Appeals’ decision to the Kansas Supreme Court.
 As of right now, the provision criminalizing false representation of an election officials remains in effect.

 On Sept.
 20, 2022, a three-judge panel of the Kansas Court of Appeals heard oral arguments regarding the plaintiffs’ appeal of a decision by the district court to dismiss their claims against two provisions of voter suppression law House Bill 2183.
 The first provision at issue is a ballot collection restriction, which limits the number of advance ballots (mail-in ballots cast before Election Day) that an individual may collect and deliver on behalf of voters to 10 ballots total and subjects those who violate this restriction to a misdemeanor punishable by jail time.
 The second provision at issue is a signature verification requirement that precludes election officials from counting advance ballots “unless the county election officer verifies that the signature of the person on the advance voting ballot envelope matches the signature on file in the county voter registration records.”